A Digital Signature Scheme for Long-Term Security: Abstract

 \section{Abstract}

-In this paper we propose a signature scheme based on two intractable problems, namely the integer factorization problem and the discrete logarithm problem for elliptic curves.
-It is suitable for applications requiring long-term security and provides a more efficient solution than the existing ones.
+{In this paper we propose a signature scheme based on two intractable problems, namely the integer factorization problem and the discrete logarithm problem for elliptic curves.
+It is suitable for applications requiring long-term security and provides smaller signatures than the existing schemes based on the integer factorization and integer discrete logarithm problems.}